hauke96/osm-tool/README.md

 2. Convert the GTFS dataset into a GeoJSON file (see steps below)
 3. Run the script: `./compare-osm-gtfs.py ./path/to/gtfs.geojson`

+### Simplify GeoJSON files

+The output files can be quite large.
+Simplifying them with `ogr2ogr` might be a good idea when create a simple overview map: `ogr2ogr -f geojson simplified.geojson original.geojson -simplify 0.0002`

 ## GTFS to GeoJSON

 https://github.com/blinktaginc/gtfs-to-geojson